 Many prayers and ways of praying are taught each year, and that needs to continue.
-However, there is a need for you the Catholic School teacher or catechist as well as parents, and their sons and daughters and indeed, all of us who hand on the Faith, to go deeper in prayer by spending a whole year focusing on one prayer and allowing it to become very personal and a place of encounter with Our Lord for each person who is praying with it.
+However, there is a need for you, as well as the parents and their sons and daughters and indeed, all of us who hand on the Faith, to go deeper in prayer by spending a whole year focusing on one prayer and allowing it to become very personal and a place of encounter with Jesus for each person who is praying with it.
+Praying Psalm 23 each day allows for an encounter with Christ.